bhamner/schema-fox/README.md

 <img alt="schemafox.png" src="https://github.com/bhamner/schema-fox/blob/main/schemafox.png?raw=true"  width="150">

 # schema-fox
 A Proof-of-Concept Laravel package that will build a web form directly from a table schema, alleviating the need to build forms manually.
-Integer Primary keys create hidden inputs
+Integer Primary keys create hidden inputs.
-Integer type columns create number inputs
+Integer type columns create number inputs.
-Tinyint columns create a checkbox with a 0 or 1 value Varchar type columns create text inputs depending on the name.
+Tinyint columns create a checkbox with a 0 or 1 value.
+Varchar type columns create text inputs depending on the name.
-   If the column’s name is password, it creates a password field If the column’s name is email, it creates an email field If the column’s name is image, logo, or photo, it creates a file upload Enum column types create a select input, with the enum options as values
+   If the column’s name is password, it creates a password field.
+   If the column’s name is email, it creates an email field.
+   If the column’s name is image, logo, or photo, it creates a file upload.
+Enum column types create a select input, with the enum options as values.

 ### Installation